miki151/keeperrl_wiki/Gameplay/RTS.md

 Wildlife can be a threat to your workers, especially in certain biomes.
 Undead units are particularly vulnerable outside, so you need to take extra care.
 Beware of the sun - when it rises, many undead will crumble to dust.
 Use balsams to spread darkness around them if your faction has them, and assign any workers with an unlimited carry capacity to do hauling duty and reduce the number of trips they make outside.
 Be careful to avoid drowning undead units who have carelessly had their heads cut off.
 They can't see.

-Build Outside:
+Make castles and towers:

-You can now lay a "building interior" outside using the structure menu, which has a roof that provides shelter for creatures that are vulnerable to sunlight during daylight hours.
+You can lay a "building interior" outside using the structure menu, which has a roof that provides shelter for creatures that are vulnerable to sunlight during daylight hours.
 It also allows you to build rooms in the outside world that have furniture.

-How to removing a Planned Building Interior:
+How to remove a Planned Building Interior:

 If you want to remove a building interior designation, simply place a new one over the build plans, and they will disappear.
 The area will then remain an outside tile.
 Or keep your building plan and your minions will construct the actual building when they get around to it.